Panama Canal: Third set of locks project (expansion)

-The expansion plan had two new flights of locks built parallel to, and operated in addition to, the old locks: one east of the existing Gatun locks, and one southwest of the Miraflores locks, each supported by approach channels.
+The expansion plan include two new flights of locks built parallel to, and operated in addition to, the old locks: one east of the existing Gatun locks, and one southwest of the Miraflores locks, each supported by approach channels.
 Each flight ascends from sea level directly to the level of Gatun Lake; the existing two-stage ascent at Miraflores and Pedro Miguel locks was not replicated.
 The new lock chambers feature sliding gates, doubled for safety, and are 427 m long, 55 m wide, and 18.3 m deep.
 This allows the transit of vessels with a beam of up to 49 m, an overall length of up to 366 m and a draft of up to 15 m, equivalent to a container ship carrying around 12,000 containers, each 20 ft in length (TEU).
 The new locks are supported by new approach channels, including a 6.2 km channel at Miraflores from the locks to the Gaillard Cut, skirting Miraflores Lake.
 Each of these channels is 218 m wide, which will require post-Panamax vessels to navigate the channels in one direction at a time.
 The Gaillard Cut and the channel through Gatun Lake were widened to at least 280 m on the straight portions and at least 366 m on the bends.
 The maximum level of Gatun Lake was raised from 26.7 to 27.1 m.
 Each flight of locks is accompanied by nine water reuse basins (three per lock chamber), each basin being about 70 m wide, 430 m long and 5.50 m deep.
 These gravity-fed basins allow 60 percent of the water used in each transit to be reused; the new locks consequently use 7 percent less water per transit than each of the existing lock lanes.
 The deepening of Gatun Lake and the raising of its maximum water level also provide capacity for significantly more water storage.
-These measures are intended to allow the expanded canal to operate without constructing new reservoirs.
+These measures allow the expanded canal to operate without constructing new reservoirs.